-Want to know how to use a cash envelope system without driving yourself crazy?
-Not sure if it works?
+Want to know whether a money envelope system works without driving yourself crazy?

-Many people use the cash envelope system to help them control their spending and get out of debt.
-You don’t need to be in debt to use a cash budget.
+Many people use a money envelope system to help them control their spending and get out of debt.

 If you can’t see it, you don’t have it.

-We could not have survived those extra unpaid months without sticking with a cash budget.
+We could not have survived those extra unpaid months without sticking with our envelope money.

 Do you really want to test your will power when you’re trying to become debt free if you don’t need to?